kordless/OpenBazaar/utterio/README.md

 # Sample Project
 Edit this file to show additional information to users launching your project's instances.

-The following template variables are available for use in the utter.io files:
+The following template variables are available for use in the files in this directory:

     {{ project_name }}
     {{ project_url }}